MEER-ATHIF-ALI-I/MEER-ATHIF-ALI-I/README.md

 **Some highlights about me:**

-- 👨🏽‍💻 Currently working on Full stack projects;
+- 👨🏽‍💻 Currently working as Software Engineer;
 - 💬 I'm open for tech talks and Full-time Opportunities;
 - 🌱 Fintech Enthusiast;
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2023 Goals: Podcast episode release for every week about Fintech
+- 🥅 2024 Goals: Podcast episode release for every week about Fintech

 **Technologies**